-The default for export is the span of time starting from 5 minutes before and 5 minutes after the point in time that is currently selected.
+The default for export is 5 minutes before and 5 minutes after the point in time that is currently selected.

 3-3-2.
-Alarm Search
+Advanced Search

-Click on the Alarm search button on the upper left of the screen to enter the Alarm Search panel.
+Click on the Advanced search button on the upper left of the screen to enter the Advanced Search mode.

-You can specify the search criteria by selecting the devices to be involved in the Alarm search.
-The default is All.
+You can specify the search criteria by selecting the devices to be involved in the advanced search.

 You can then specify the start time and end time to configure a span of time to be searched.
-Click to expand the calendar view and keypad to specify the From the To time to cover the possible time of occurrences.

 You can also determine what alarms will be included in the search.
-Select the pre-configured Alarms or select the Trigger types from the pull-down menus.